The True Meaning of Loyalty in Family Dynamics

 As I reflect on my children’s journey, I see that true loyalty doesn’t mean sameness.
 It means turning toward each other, respecting differences, and still choosing to show up.

-In my practice, I encourage clients to explore the values that guide their decisions like honesty, integrity, truth, and faith.
+In my practice, I encourage clients to explore the values that guide their decisions, such as honesty, integrity, truth, and faith.
 But I also invite them to consider loyalty—not the counterfeit version that manipulates or traps, but the kind that flows between people who are committed to one another’s growth and well-being.

 “Loyalty, real loyalty, is not about obligation.
 It’s about intentional love.”